Edward Hungerford (spendthrift): Marriage and children

 Hungerford married three times.
 His first marriage was before 1658 to Jane Hele, a daughter of Sir John Hele of Clifton Maybank, Dorset.
 She died on 18 March 1664 and was buried at Farleigh.
-By her he had one son, Edward (died September 1689), who married in 1680, at the age of 19, to Lady Alathea Compton.
+By her, he had one son, Edward (died September 1689), who married in 1680, at the age of 19, to Lady Alathea Compton.
 Hungerford also had two daughters by Jane: Frances, and Rachel (died 2 February 1732).
 In March 1684 Rachel married Clotworthy Skeffington, third Viscount Massereene, and on her death she left to her eldest son portraits of her father, of her granduncle (another Sir Edward Hungerford), and of other relations.

 His second marriage was on 3 February 1666 to Jane Culme (1637–1674); and his third marriage, to Jane Gerard, née Digby (died 1703) was in July 1679.
 Both these marriages were childless.

 Death

-In his old age Hungerford is stated to have become a poor knight of Windsor.
+In his old age, Hungerford is stated to have become a Poor Knight of Windsor.
 He died in 1711 and was buried in the church of St. Martin's-in-the-Fields.
-With the death of Sir Edward, the notable history of the family of Hungerford of Farleigh practically closes.
+With his death, the notable history of the family of Hungerford of Farleigh practically closes.